What is the 19th Amendment?

 The amendment was then submitted to the states for ratification, where it would require the approval of 36 states (three-fourths of states) to be adopted as a Constitutional Amendment.
 Within just a few days, several states ratified the amendment since their legislatures were actively in session.
 Additional states ratified at a regular pace until March 1920 when the number of states stalled at 35 for five months.

-The 19th Amendment was adopted and officially became part of the U.S. Constitution on August 26, 1920.
-100 years ago.
+The 19th Amendment was adopted and officially became part of the U.S. Constitution on August 26, 1920, over 100 years ago.

 From 1920 to Today